linalopes/creativity-in-vitro/_posts/2025-05-05-on-the-boat-of-touch-designer.md

 ## A short summary

-**Exploring TouchDesigner + Stable Diffusion via ComputerRender API**
+**Exploring TouchDesigner + Stable Diffusion via Computerender API**

 As part of the _Creativity in Vitro_ project, we explored using Torin Blankensmith’s TouchDesigner setup for Stable Diffusion image generation.
-Without a local GPU, we successfully used the **ComputerRender** API to generate prompts and images directly in TouchDesigner.
+Without a local GPU, we successfully used the **Computerender** API to generate prompts and images directly in TouchDesigner.
 This method proved lightweight, fast, and cost-effective — ideal for Mac M3 users or anyone experimenting without heavy hardware.
 The test animation was based on the Brazilian song _Aquarela_, turning lyrics into visual prompts.
 This experiment reflects our ongoing search for poetic and accessible ways to collaborate with machine imagination.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/mRXTR9vcHAs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="400" src="https://www.youtube.com/embed/mRXTR9vcHAs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The Cloud Rendered a Boat